dugaldmorrow/forge-bulk-issue-ops/documentation/admin-enhancement-exercise.md

 # Admin Enhancement Exercise: Jira Admin Page for Bulk Operations Settings

+## Note

+This exercise in AI generated and had little review.
+Consequentally, the exercise may containe mistakes, but let's treat that as a *feature* of the exercise.

 ## Overview

 This exercise outlines the steps to add a Jira admin page that allows administrators to configure the static settings defined in `bulkOperationStaticRules.ts`.
-The solution uses Forge UI Kit for the admin interface, Forge Key-Value Store for persistence, and a new resolver function to provide settings access to the CustomUI frontend.
+The solution described uses Forge UI Kit for the admin interface, Forge Key-Value Store for persistence, and a new resolver function to provide settings access to the CustomUI frontend.

 ## Architecture